roc-streaming/roc-toolkit/CONTRIBUTING.md

 * **Dependencies**

-    We don't use STL, boost, or so, to keep code transparent, manageable and lightweight.
+    We don't use STL and boost.
 Avoid introducing unnecessary external dependencies.
 But when it's necessay or obviously useful, try to make it optional.
+Prefer using cross-platform libraries.

 * **Targets**